Qudit entanglers using quantum optimal control: Introduction

 \section{Introduction}

 In the standard paradigm of quantum information processing (QIP) one encodes information in qubits, the quantum analog of classical bits, by isolating two well-chosen energy levels of the system.
 In many platforms, one has access and control over multiple levels, which can enhance our ability to do QIP in a variety of ways~\cite{wang2020qudits,blok2021quantum,Gross2021,puri2020bias,PhysRevA.64.012310}.
 In particular, one can encode information in base-$d>2$ using $d$-level qudits~\cite{wang2020qudits}.
 With a larger state space per subsystem, qudits offer potential advantages for quantum communication~ \cite{PhysRevLett.90.167906}, quantum algorithms~\cite{luo2014geometry,luo2014universal,li2013geometry,lu2020quantum}, and topological quantum systems~\cite{cui2015universal,cui2015universal1,bocharov2015improved} .
-Quantum computation with qudits can also reduce circuit complexity and can be advantageous in a variety of NISQ-era applications~\cite{brylinski2002universal,lu2020quantum,luo2014universal,li2013geometry, zobov2012implementation}.
-Qudits may also provide significantly advantages in quantum error correction and fault-tolerant quantum computation \cite{campbell2014,PhysRevA.83.032310,gottesman1998fault,campbell2012,Eliot2016}.
+Quantum computation with qudits can also reduce circuit complexity and can be advantageous in a variety of NISQ-era applications~\cite{brylinski2002universal,lu2020quantum,luo2014universal,li2013geometry, zobov2012implementation,weggemans2022solving,PhysRevLett.129.160501}.

+Qudits may also provide significant advantages in quantum error correction and fault-tolerant quantum computation \cite{campbell2014,PhysRevA.83.032310,gottesman1998fault,campbell2012,Eliot2016}. { Of particular importance is reducing the physical resources needed to encode logical qubits.
+In the standard paradigm, logical qubits are encoded in multiple physical qubits, such as in the well-known surface code~\cite{PhysRevA.86.032324}, which has a substantial overhead.
+An alternative approach is to encode a logical qubit in a single qudit.
+This has been a powerful tool, e.g., in encoding a logical qubit in the multiple harmonic levels of a bosonic mode~\cite{PhysRevA.64.012310}, and has been theoretically considered in high dimensional spin qudits in atoms~\cite{Gross2021,omanakuttan2023multispin}, molecules~\cite{PhysRevX.10.031050}, and in solid state devices~\cite{gross2021hardware}.
+Developing general methods for quantum control and entanglement of qudits would greatly expand the tools at our disposal.}